meta-llama/llama-models/README.md

 PYTHONPATH=$(git rev-parse --show-toplevel) torchrun llama_models/scripts/example_chat_completion.py $CHECKPOINT_DIR
 ```

 The above script should be used with an Instruct (Chat) model.
-For a Base model, use the script `llama_models/scripts/example_text_completion.py`.
+For a Base model, update the `CHECKPOINT_DIR` path and use the script `llama_models/scripts/example_text_completion.py`.
 Note that you can use these scripts with both Llama3 and Llama3.1 series of models.

 For running larger models with tensor parallelism, you should modify as:
 ```bash